-Whether you are client or not, RBA Ltd can support you at every stage of the tribunal process.
+RBA Ltd can support you at every stage of the tribunal process.
 In responding to the claim we can set out your legal argument as required by the tribunal.
 If relevant, we will work for you to explore a potential legally binding settlement to the claim.
 We can prepare a case for the hearing, working with you to identify the required documentation and assess who are the best witnesses to attend for the employer.
-We support those involved in the hearing, preparing them to give evidence, explaining what will happen at the hearing and what they will be required to do.
-Unlike some legal practices we personally carry out the advocacy for our clients, so we fully know the background to the case and the key issues before the hearing.
+We support those involved in the hearing, preparing them to give evidence, explaining what will happen at the hearing and how they will need to respond.
+Unlike some legal practices we personally carry out the advocacy for our clients.
+Therefore, we fully know the background to the case before the hearing.
 In short we guide you through every stage to get you the best possible outcome.

 Redundancy and Business Reorganisation Projects

-These are frequently undertaken for clients and non-clients alike.
-More than ever there is a requirement to adjust and realign the allocation of resources within a business and change the way things are done.
+More than ever, there is a requirement to adjust and realign the allocation of resources within a business and make changes.

 Whilst some legal providers can explain a process, RBA Ltd considers the whole process which is more than a legal compliance exercise.
-They look at the wider impact to the business, how messages are communicated, employee relations tactics, manage expectations and finally, they draw up and implement a plan for improved performance after the impact of the change.
+We look at the wider impact to the business, how messages are communicated, employee relations tactics and management of expectations.
+Finally, we draw up and implement a plan for improved performance after the impact of the change.

 TUPE, Merger and Acquisition